-RIGHTS SOLD TO Other Press English Patakis Greek Dimma Icelandic Istos Polis Turkish Manuscript in Spanish, English, Greek or Swedish.
-English excerpts available.
-Pages 176Reissued in September 2020 Madres e hijos [Mothers and Sons] The beautiful story of a grown-up child's love towards his mother.
+RIGHTS SOLD TO Other Press English Patakis Greek Dimma Icelandic Lebada Neagra Romanian Istos Polis Turkish Manuscript in Spanish, English, Greek or Swedish.
+Pages 176 Reissued in September 2020 Madres e hijos [Mothers and Sons] The beautiful story of a grown-up child's love towards his mother.
 "I could not have written this book and other of my latest novels in Swedish because the words, being the same, have different meanings in different languages.
 For example, taxes.
-For a Swede, they are civic duty, while for a Greek they are rather the skill of the State for stealing your money".
-Kallifatides.
+For a Swede, they are civic duty, while for a Greek they are rather the skill of the State for stealing your money".\ Kallifatides.
 Theodor Kallifatides, aged sixty-eight, exiled in Sweden for more than four decades, visits his ninety-two year old mother, who still lives in Athens.
 Both know that this may be one of their last encounters before her death.
 During the week they spend together, they remember what has been the most important things in their lives, including the presence and absence of Theodor's father, of whom he is reading a life story.
 There, his father explains his difficult existence, from his origins as a Greek exiled in Turkey, through his months in a Nazi prison and his passion for teaching.
 It all reveals the origins of a family right through the 20th century.
 But Kallifatides' book is above all a wonderful tribute to the love of his mother, portrayed in an unforgettable way, while at the same time succeeding in conveying a universal truth about the importance of our mothers.

-READ AN EXCERPT FROM Mothers and sons When I was a boy, I thought that I would die before my mother, according to the principle by which the tree outlasts its fruit.
-In time, I understood the logical or at least the natural order of things, and then I had a different problem: might I cause my mother a sadness as great as my death?
-This thought made me wary and cautious.
-My games were never trully risky; generally, I tried to stay close to her, something she often recalls when I call on Saturdays.
+READ AN EXCERPT FROM Mothers and sons When I was little I thought I would die before my mother, according to the principle that the tree outlives its fruit.
+As time went by I came to understand the correct, or at least natural order of things, which gave me a new problem: how could I inflict on her the pain my death would bring?
+This realization made me careful and moderate, even as a child.
+My games were never particularly reckless, and I mostly stayed pretty close to her, which is something she occasionally reminds me of when I call her on Saturdays.
 She lives in Athens.
-I've lived in Stockholm for nearly forty-three years.
-These phone calls are a ritual we share.
-It's better to have them in the morning, once she's out of bed, already seated and holding her coffee cup.
-She usually rests it on her belly.
-She drinks the coffee in small, small sips, fearful that it might be bitter.
-Three teaspoons of sugar, at least.
+I have lived in Stockholm for the past forty-two years.
+These are almost ritualistic phone calls.
+They take place preferably in the morning, soon after she gets up and is sitting with her cup of coffee on her lap.
+That's how she holds her cup, resting on her stomach.
+She takes hesitant little sips, because she is afraid that the coffee won't be sweet enough.
+The absolute minimum is three spoonfuls of sugar.
 Every life has its aroma, its fragrance.
 Every human being is a whole world, a struggle.
 It is not so easy to reflect the richness that we all carry inside.
-Kallifatides is a master at that.
-Ara "You always carry a beginning within you", thus concludes a book that speaks of the tree and its fruit, and of the cycle of life and beginnings; it achieves it with a pleasant and emotional writing that moves feelings with simplicity.
-El imparcial Signe Ekblad-Eldh prize of the Swedish Academy after the first publication of Mothers and Sons
+Kallifatides is a master at that. \Ara "You always carry a beginning within you", thus concludes a book that speaks of the tree and its fruit, and of the cycle of life and beginnings; it achieves it with a pleasant and emotional writing that moves feelings with simplicity. \El imparcial Signe Ekblad-Eldh Prize of the Swedish Academy